 The shaft is the most important part of the paddle, it can be made of Aluminium, Glass fibre, Carbon and sometimes Kevlar.
 The difference the material makes is quite dramatic, the most common material is Carbon which characteristic provides the paddle with stiffness and memory.
 Glass fibre is the cheaper more budget material used which usually bends more making a paddle softer in the paddle stroke.

-Stand up Paddle Blade sizes can vary massively from large to small, a large blade will displace more water in the paddle stroke and offer more power on demand (low cadence) but in the hands of a beginner paddler may disable him/her with shoulder pain for days.
+Stand up Paddle Blade sizes can vary massively from large to small, a large blade will displace more water in the paddle stroke and offer more power on demand (low cadence) but in the hands of a beginner paddler may disable him/her with shoulder pain.